 Most tech companies FAIL.
 And fail hard!
 I mean lose millions for investors, lose years of their lives that they can never get back.
 But if you truly have a product or service that can go all the way to the billion dollar mark, then starting off correctly is so important.
 Take the time to implement the processes from the very beginning and the knock on effect throughout the next 3 months to 30 years will be huge.
 In a positive way of course.
 Okay to the tips.

 Easy to say, harder to do.
 But investing money into creating buzz about your product is one of the most successful ways to launch a product.
 Nowadays even more so.
 With social media evolving the way it has, if you can reach one of the top hashtags, then guess what?
 You get in-front of millions of eyeballs worldwide!
 All for “free”.
 Obviously there is an investment both money and time upfront to get to this position but if you can get there then I would recommend investing upfront and worrying about the smaller details later on.

 Tip 2 – Talk to Individuals (Don’t be corporate)

 There’s nothing worse than a company that is a startup but already thinks they are one of the fortune 500 companies.
 Get over yourself you are a startup that could go under anytime!
 But whilst that might seem like a disadvantage, it actually involves your odds of connecting with customers!
 It helps people understand that you are a startup and what you offer is the best product on the market.
+We did this for a very weird client!
 Be individual and go out and connect with new customers individually.
 That’s your advantage vs a big corporate company!